 Pastry brush

-Store the dessert in the refrigerator, wrapped in plastic wrap or placed in an airtight container.
+Store the dessert in the refrigerator, wrapped in cling film or placed in an airtight container.

-The dessert is particularly delicious when served warm with a dusting of powdered sugar.
+The dessert is particularly tasty if served still warm with a dusting of powdered sugar.

 Energy (kcal) | 127.49 |